jrasm91/blog.jrasm.com/content/posts/continuous-deployment.md

 ---
-title: "Continuous Deployment (CI/CD) 🔄"
+title: 🔄 Continuous Deployment (CI/CD)
-description: "Building a CI/CD pipeline with Forestry and GitHub Actions."
+description: Building a CI/CD pipeline with Forestry and GitHub Actions.
 date: 2021-03-29
 publishdate: 2021-03-29
-tags: ["CI/CD", "Hugo", "GitHub", "Forestry"]
+tags: [CI/CD, Hugo, GitHub, Forestry]
 ---

 Deploying a new post to this blog is pretty easy.
 I just run these two commands: